kaloyan-marinov/journal-keeper/README.md

       up
    ```

-2. at this stage, all containers except for the _database container_ should have exited; terminate the process in the terminal by first pressing `Ctrl+C` and then issuing:
+2. at this stage, all containers except for the _database container_ should have exited; terminate the process in the terminal by first pressing `Ctrl+C`, and then issue:
    ```
    $ docker container rm -f \
       container-journal-keeper-database-server \